rummanrulez/learning_git/readme.md

 # Phase 3
-Add your name and the URL of the repository you created in Part 1 of this lab in `submissions.txt`.
+Add your name and the URL of the repository you created in Phase 1 of this lab in `submissions.txt`.
 It should be in the following format

 ```
 <student_name>@<url_of_repository>